viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Serge Marshennikov)

-I felt you, heart, jump from the chest ...
+I felt you, heart, leap from my chest.

-"Your brain is guilty because it changed her
+“Your brain is guilty, for it transformed her

-when only your owner was a girl! "
+when her only master was still a girl!”

 sábado, 27 de mayo de 1989